 At conferences, board meetings, and retreats and during professional development/in-service, we supplement our clients’ training by presenting on legal topics that affect our schools and the students they serve.

-Whether developing their own intellectual property or using the intellectual property of others, our education attorneys in NYC advise our education clients on trademarks, copyrights, license agreements, work for hire agreements and more.
+Whether developing their own intellectual property or using the intellectual property of others, we advise our education clients on trademarks, copyrights, license agreements, work for hire agreements and more.

 Special education compliance, student discipline policies, matters, hearings, test security, child welfare agencies, child custody matters—these are examples of areas in which we commonly support schools.

 When disputes over contracts, money, products, services and other matters arise, our experience as both business and education lawyers provides our clients with zealous advocacy they require coupled with the practical, informed perspective that experienced education lawyers possess that account for the unique needs and circumstances important to schools.

 Whether operating pursuant to a license or permit from a government agency or providing a program, product or service that is regulated by one, we represent our clients before a wide range of federal, state and local agencies in matters ranging from employment, tax exemption, governance, real estate, compliance, advertising, students rights and general compliance-related matters.